 ![]() |

 Podcast No.1: Martin Friedel Scientist and composer |

-The links on the names are to an individual page for each program where there are notes about each interviewee and other information.
+Links on names are to individual pages for each program where there are notes about each interviewee and other information.
 The podcasts are all one hour or a bit less, and 12 - 14 Megabytes in size.
 See the Technical Page for more information on handling them.

+![]() |